asteris-llc/gestalt/README.md

 also pull matching images from the
 [Docker hub](https://hub.docker.com/r/asteris/gestalt/).

+With regards to the stability guarantees, we will prefer to take [the design document](web/design/design.go) as the source of truth, and consider it a bug if the implementation does not match in any way.

 ## Deploying Gestalt

 Gestalt is shipped as a single binary that can be both a client and a server.
 To